The secret to weight loss is simple. A healthy diet combined with

-But what if I told you that there is an easy way to lose weight with smoothies.
-That’s right, weight loss smoothies.
+Weight loss smoothies offer a delicious, nutritious way to lose weight.
 There’s no cooking involved, very little cleaning up and only a little preparation.
 Basically if you can chop fruit and vegetables you can make smoothies.

-Weight loss smoothies work so well for the simple reason that you can fill them up with proteins, leafy greens and fruit and still come under 400 calories.
-One of these smoothies is so satisfying that it will keep you feeling full for hours so you won’t be tempted to snack on sugary treats such as cookies and cakes.
+Weight loss smoothies work as meal replacements.
+You can fill them up and still come under 400 calories.
+One of these smoothies is so satisfying that it will keep you feeling full until your next meal without being tempted to snack on sugary treats such as cookies and cakes.

 If you substitute one of these smoothies for a higher calorie meal you can save yourself several hundred calories per day (provided of course that all your other meals are healthy).
 This works best either as a breakfast or lunch-time smoothie.

 Water, of course, has zero calories but also no taste.
 If you’re looking for taste, try:

 Steer clear of fruit juices.
 The fiber has been removed leaving it high in sugar and calories.

 Fruit adds a natural sweetness to smoothies, but tends to be higher in